Company Lifecycle - Explained

 Table of ContentsWhat is an Industry Lifecycle?Startup Phase of the Industry LifecycleGrowth PhaseMaturity PhaseDecline Phase

 Lifecycle refers to developmental stages that occur during the lifetime of a person or organism.
-Industry Lifecycle is the various stages or phases of a business through which it develops.
+Company Lifecycle is the various stages or phases of a business through which it develops.

 Commonly-understood stage of the business lifecycle include: